-AEW Europe submitted seven strategies for assessment by GRESB in 2022, all of which achieved green star ratings.
+AEW Europe submitted seven strategies for assessment by GRESB in 2023, all of which achieved green star ratings.
 One strategy was named European Sector Leader in its category and another was awarded 4 stars (out of 5) in its first reporting year.

 GRESB: For more information regarding scoring criteria and methodology, visit www.gresb.com.
-The GRESB score for participating AEW strategies was received in October 2022 based on the evaluation of 2021 ESG performance data.
-The score is effective for one year until the release of the 2023 GRESB assessment scoring in October 2023.
+The GRESB score for participating AEW strategies was received in October 2023 based on the evaluation of 2022 ESG performance data.
+The score is effective for one year until the release of the 2024 GRESB assessment scoring in October 2024.
 GRESB is the third party conducting the scoring.
-Participating strategies pay a membership and assessment fee for participation and one AEW strategy paid an additional fee for a response check provided by GRESB prior to its submission.
+Participating strategies pay a membership and assessment fee for participation and several AEW strategies paid an additional fee for a response check provided by GRESB prior to its submission.